openresearchnetwork/osl-research.github.io/pages/donate/index.md

-## Support Open Science Labs: Donate Today
+## Support Open Research Network: Donate Today

-At Open Science Labs, we're dedicated to fostering innovation, collaboration, and openness in science and technology.
+At Open Research Network, we're dedicated to fostering innovation, collaboration, and openness in science and technology.
 Your donation can make a significant impact, enabling us to support and expand our community-driven initiatives.
 Here's why your contribution matters: